ConeDragon/docs/building/tracks/new/add-initial-exercises.md

 #### Add tests

 A key part of adding an exercise is adding tests.
-Rougly speaking, there are two options when adding tests for one of the above exercises:
+Roughly speaking, there are two options when adding tests for one of the above exercises:

 1. Implement the tests from scratch, using the test cases from the exercise's `canonical-data.json` file as found in the [problem-specifications repo][problem-specifications-exercises].
 2. Port the tests from another track's implementation (tip: go to `https://exercism.org/exercises/<slug>` to get an overview of which tracks have implemented a specific exercise).